MMV-Lab/vessel-express-napari/docs/index.md

-# Welcome to vessel-express
+# Welcome to vessel-express-napari

-A simple plugin for vessel segmentation and analysis with napari
+A simple plugin for 3D vessel segmentation of LSFM images with napari